ujjaldey/uWaiPi/README.md

 ```

 ### Download ###

-*uWaipi* can be downloaded from [Git](https://github.com/ujjaldey/uWaiPi/archive/master.zip).
+*uWaiPi* can be downloaded from [Git](https://github.com/ujjaldey/uWaiPi/archive/master.zip).
 You can run the below command directly from your Raspberry Pi terminal:
 ```bash
 wget https://github.com/ujjaldey/uWaiPi/archive/master.zip
 ```

 ### Installation & Configuration ###

-*uWaipi* is pretty simple to install and configure.
+*uWaiPi* is pretty simple to install and configure.
 Just download the package, run the installation script, and follow the on-screen instructions.
 That should be it!
 Make sure you are having the lastest stable version of the operating system.
 The detailed installation steps are described as below:

 Once the package is downloaded, extract the package to a temporary directory:
 ```bash